 Linda Pearse: Artistic Director

-Canadian Linda Pearse is recognized as a Baroque bass trombonist and specialist in the exquisite musical repertoire of early seventeenth-century Italy.
-Pearse is Associate Professor of Music at Mount Allison University (New Brunswick) and serves as Adjunct Lecturer for Early Trombones at Indiana University Bloomington.
-Following studies at McGill University and the Schola Cantorum (Basel), her career in Europe included regular performances with the Stuttgart Philharmoniker, the Stuttgart Opera House, the Basel Symphony, La Cetra, piano possibile, and the Stuttgart Musical Theater.
+Canadian performer and musicologist Linda Pearse specializes in the musical repertoire of the seventeenth century.
+Pearse is Associate Professor of Music at Mount Allison University (New Brunswick) and serves as an Adjunct Lecturer at McGill University.
+Following studies at the Schola Cantorum (Basel), a career in Europe included regular performances with the Stuttgart Philharmoniker, the Stuttgart Opera House, the Basel Symphony, La Cetra, piano possibile, and the Stuttgart Musical Theater.
+Studies in performance at Indiana University Bloomington and musicology at McGill University round out her diverse international musical experiences.
 Pearse is Artistic Director of the San Francisco Early Music Baroque Workshop (USA) and the Sackville Festival of Early Music (Canada).
-Pearse is also Artistic Director of the award-winning early brass and string ensemble ¡Sacabuche!
-Extensive touring includes performances in Beijing (China), Hong Kong and Macau (China), Hawaii, Chicago, Seattle, Victoria, Nanaimo, Salt Spring Island, Calgary, Vancouver, Minneapolis, Indianapolis, New York, San Francisco, Bloomington (IN), Madison (WI), Kansas City, and Houston.
-In addition to work with ¡Sacabuche!, Pearse has engaged in recent performances with Tafelmusik, La Rose des Vents, Pacific MusicWorks (Seattle), The Toronto Consort, Music of the Baroque (Jane Glover), Ensemble Caprice (Montréal), and the Spiritus Chamber Choir (Timothy Shantz).

 Shawn Bostick: Administrative Director

 Shawn Bostick is a musician, educator, arts manager, and fundraiser living in Eastern Canada.
 He holds music degrees from Mount Allison University and St. Francis Xavier University.
 Shawn established the Atlantic Waves Imprint label during his tenure as Regional Director of the Canadian Music Centre.
-The label's second release Between the Shore and the Ships won two East Coast Music Awards including the inaugural Classical Composition of the Year.
+The label's second release Between the Shore and the Ships won two East Coast Music Awards, including the inaugural Classical Composition of the Year.
 In 2017 he joined the New Brunswick Youth Orchestra’s Moncton Sistema Centre as a Teaching Artist and also assumed the role of Administrative Assistant in May 2019.
-Shawn is currently co producing the 16th season of the Sackville Festival of Early Music.
+Shawn is currently co producing the 18th season of the Sackville Festival of Early Music.
 Shawn’s work as an arts and event manager has included ¡Sacabuche!, Shaun Leblanc, Dave Thomson, Mike Biggar, Kenny James, Live Bait Theatre, Chris Hadfield, and John Cleese.

-Annika Williams: J.E.A.
-Crake Youth Outreach Intern
+Annika Williams: Festival Intern